coderitter/knight-form/README.md

 )
 ```

-This scenario of referencing ids could also be solved differently through a field of type `number`.
+This scenario of referencing ids could also be solved differently through a field of type `number`.
 It all depends on what you need.

 ## Array fields